Skip to content

 First run

 On first run you might need to setup the testing sqlite database first.
-Run the command php artisan migrate --database sqlite-testing to setup the database.
+Run the command ./sail artisan migrate --database sqlite-testing to setup the database.

 Test